Public Data Release 3

 Welcome to the Hyper Suprime-Cam Subaru Strategic Program Data Release Site!

-The first public release of HSC-SSP occurred on 28 February 2017.
+The second public release of HSC-SSP occurred on 30 May 2019.
 The release includes over 300 square degrees of deep multi-color data served through dedicated databases and user interfaces.
 The figures below shows the area covered in this release and the table gives an overview of the data in the three survey layers.
 Refer to our survey website for details of the survey design.
 Also, read the data release paper for details of this release.